Haskell features: ST monad

-The ST monad allows programmers to write imperative algorithms in Haskell, using mutable variables (STRefs) and mutable arrays (STArrays and STUArrays).
-The advantage of the ST monad is that it allows programmers to write code that has internal side effects, such as destructively updating mutable variables and arrays, while containing these effects inside the monad.
-The result of this is that functions written using the ST monad appear completely pure to the rest of the program.
-This allows programmers to produce imperative code where it may be impractical to write functional code, while still keeping all the safety that pure code provides.
+The ST monad allows writing imperative programming algorithms in Haskell, using mutable variables (STRefs) and mutable arrays (STArrays and STUArrays).
+The advantage of the ST monad is that it allows writing code that has internal side effects, such as destructively updating mutable variables and arrays, while containing these effects inside the monad.
+The result of this is that functions written using the ST monad appear pure to the rest of the program.
+This allows using imperative code where it may be impractical to write functional code, while still keeping all the safety that pure code provides.

 Here is an example program (taken from the Haskell wiki page on the ST monad) that takes a list of numbers, and sums them, using a mutable variable: